hkhdair/hkhdair.github.io/_posts/2023-03-27-Azure-Machine-Learning-Tutorial-Series-Part1-Conduct-Experiments-and-Track-Results-with-Azure-ML-and-MLflow.md

     train_accuracy [0.8250333333333333, 0.9193166666666667, 0.9371666666666667, 0.9495333333333333, 0.9585833333333333, 0.9654, 0.9709166666666667, 0.97495, 0.9781333333333333, 0.98075]

-Let's check all logs and the experiment in Azure ML Studio.
+Let's check all logs and the experiment in Azure Machine Learning Studio.

-The `get_portal_url()` method returns a URL that points to the experiment details page in Azure ML studio.
+The `get_portal_url()` method returns a URL that points to the experiment details page in Azure Machine Learning studio.

 ```python